neuroidss/lab-governance/README.md

 ## Domain: Client work

 ##### Policy: Third party client licenses
-On all client and venture building projects the role / circle needs to maintain a list of the used third party service and code licenses (including open soruce licenses, for example GNU, GPL etc.).
-Only use third party source code or service if you are sure it's legal for the project.
-Check with Legal when in doubt.
+On all client and venture building projects the role / circle needs to maintain a list of the used third party service and code licenses, including open soruce licenses, for example GNU, GPL etc.

 ##### Policy: Bugfixing for clients
 Risk of bugs is managed in the planning phase preferably.